Photos: Al Diwan at Madain Saleh

 And yes, it leads to more tombs.

-There are also a number of sacrificial altars here where animals were killed as offerings to appease deities.
+There are also several sacrificial altars here where animals were killed as offerings to appease deities.

 You’ll find ancient Nabatean writings, too.

-As you continue your trek up the solid mountainous rocks, the views begin to change.
+The views begin to change as you continue your trek up the solid mountainous rocks.

 Rocks have turned into massive sculptures through time and weathering.